benswift/benswift.github.io/_posts/2024-11-07-llm-parlour-games-for-overeducated-wankers.md

 friends in games of no stakes whatsoever.
 Self-satisfied smugness about said loquaciousness is helpful but not essential.

+## Tech note

+This workshop requires access to a chat-based LLM (e.g. ChatGPT).
+If you've got a laptop (or even a phone, although you'll be typing on your janky little phone keyboard) you can head to <https://chatgpt.com> (no sign-up required).
+But if you've got a different favourite chat-based LLM, feel free to use that instead.

 ## Outline

 - intro